samjulien/blog/_posts/2018-05-30-introduction-to-web-authentication.markdown

 ---
 layout: post
 title: "Introduction to Web Authentication: The New W3C Spec"
-description: "Learn about Web Authentication, a new standard for secure authentication on the web."
+description: "Learn about WebAuthn, a new standard for secure authentication on the web."
 longdescription: "A new authentication standard aimed at the web is gaining traction.
-Web Authentication aims to provide a secure, passwordless authentication flow that can be used with hardware tokens, smartphones, and web browsers.
+WebAuthn aims to provide a secure, passwordless authentication flow that can be used with hardware tokens, smartphones, and web browsers.
 Learn more about it in this article."
 date: 2018-05-30 12:30
 category: Technical Guide, JWT
 author: